openair-collective/openair-cyan/README.md

 The input material, calcium hydroxide, can be found in any home improvement store as hydrated lime.
 However, for Cyan to be carbon-negative the input must either be sourced from a low-carbon supplier or obtained from waste cement.

 The output material, calcium carbonate can be used in building materials (cement-lime) or as agricultural lime.

+Magnesium hydroxide is also an option for use as the input material.
+Though perhaps more expensive depending on the source, it is less alkaline than calcium hydroxide and has performed as well to slightly better than calcium hydroxide in carbon capture effectiveness in our Cyan tests.
+It can also be used to make tiles or blocks when mixed with cement and optionally biochar.
+We hope to have a low-carbon supplier later this year.

 ## Emissions Reduction